Wave (Meghan Trainor song): Live performances

 Trainor and Sabath performed "Wave" for the first time, on The Ellen DeGeneres Show, on November 6, 2019.
 They also performed the song at The Voice on December 3, 2019.
 Trainor performed a stripped-back version of it during her Billboard Live At-Home concert on April 10, 2020, which aimed to raise money for Feeding America.
+She included "Wave" on the set list of her 2024 concert tour, the Timeless Tour.